ajs-voices/clandestine-providence-ascendant-1/manuscript/006-family-time.md

 "I know that too.
 You are one reason.
 I'm the main one though."
 I sighed.
 "I do love him.
 And it's not that I'm not attracted to him."

 "He knows.
-You come up often after you've been gone along time.
+You come up often after you've been gone a long time.
 And not during sex or afterwards.
 Just randomly he'll curl up against his pillow away from me.
 And when I ask him what's wrong - he just misses you.
 Misses having you around.
 You are staying for a while right?"
 Mia sounded concerned, "He really needs you."

 I nodded.
 "That's the plan."
 I stopped and turned towards Mia.
 "I want to start my own family.
 I want what ya'll have."